 Scanning - Obviously being attentive is important when riding a bike, and headphones and the like are discouraged.
 But you can go one better and practise gently turning your hips and shoulders outward to give you a better view of vehicles approaching from behind you.
 This will make it easier to change lanes, signal, and wave to your friends!

 Signalling - Make sure your intentions are crystal clear to other road users: signal early and decisively.
 A quick hand out to the left or right will do wonders to help you effectively communicate your intentions and ride safely.
 Not comfortable taking a hand off the handlebars yet?
 All good - practise a little bit at a time.

 Learn the skills of the Bike Ninja.
 Ok, it's not martial arts, but learning things like the rock dodge, quick stop, and other more advanced skills can make you really feel like a master of your bike!
 The best place to gain this is by reaching out to your local advocacy organisation and asking about safe cycling classes in the area.

 There’s really no substitute for practising a skill, and the more you ride (and in new situations) the more comfortable and confident you’ll get.
 Start with something easy, and slowly build your confidence in more challenging environments.
 If a road is too intimidating for you, that's ok - see if you can find another route (and if there isn't another route, tell your city or county that you want a Complete Street!).

 Note: Please always practice the below in a safe and comfortable environment (the park, quiet streets, etc)

-- Next, practice signally, with your arm fully extended in the intended direction of travel.
-Practice with both arms.
+Next, practise signalling, with your arm fully extended in the intended direction of travel.
+Practise with both arms.

-- Turn your head to look behind you.
-You can start off practicing with small turns, before building up to a more full rotation.
+Turn your head to look behind you.
+You can start off practising with small turns, before building up to a more full rotation.